DannieKr/Ultimate-Guide-To-VPS/README.md

 ```bash
 sudo nano /etc/ssh/sshd_config
 ```
-* Find the line `PermitRootLogin yes` and change it to `PermitRootLogin no`.
+* Find the line `PermitRootLogin yes` uncomment it and change it to `PermitRootLogin no`.
-* Find the line `PasswordAuthentication yes` and change it to `PasswordAuthentication no`.
+* Find the line `PasswordAuthentication yes` uncomment it and change it to `PasswordAuthentication no`.
+* Add `PubkeyAuthentication yes` to the file.
 * Save the file and exit the text editor.
 * Restart the SSH service:
 ```bash